Alejandro Tabilo: 2022: First ATP final, top 65, Chilean No. 1

-Tabilo participated in the 2022 ATP Cup where Chile defeated Norway (won his singles match against Viktor Durasovic) and Serbia in singles and in doubles partnering Tomás Barrios Vera but lost to Spain and Chile finished second in Group A.
+Tabilo participated in the 2022 ATP Cup, where Chile defeated Norway (he won his singles match against Viktor Durasovic) and Serbia in both singles and doubles—partnering Tomás Barrios Vera—but lost to Spain, with Chile finishing second in Group A.

-Tabilo qualified for 2022 Australian Open after beating Australian local James McCabe in three sets, followed by victories over Constant Lestienne and Elias Ymer in straight sets.
+Tabilo qualified for the 2022 Australian Open after victories over Australian local James McCabe, Constant Lestienne, and Elias Ymer.
 He lost to 31st seed Carlos Alcaraz in the first round.

-In February, he reached his first ever ATP final at the Córdoba Open as a qualifier, defeating Francisco Cerúndolo, Carlos Taberner, Sebastián Báez and World No. 14 and the tournament's top seed Diego Schwartzman each in straight sets.
-He lost in the final to Albert Ramos-Viñolas 6–4, 3–6, 4–6, despite holding a double break lead at 4–1 in the third set.
+In February, he reached his first ATP final at the Córdoba Open as a qualifier, defeating Francisco Cerúndolo, Carlos Taberner, Sebastián Báez, and world No. 14 and top seed Diego Schwartzman each in straight sets.
+He lost the final to Albert Ramos-Viñolas 6–4, 3–6, 4–6, despite holding a double break lead at 4–1 in the third set.

-At the 2022 Chile Open he reached the semifinals as a wildcard defeating top seed and compatriot Cristian Garín in the second round and sixth seed Miomir Kecmanović in the quarterfinals.
-As a result, he made his top 100 debut at World No. 98 on 28 February 2022.
+At the 2022 Chile Open, he reached the semifinals as a wildcard, defeating top seed and compatriot Cristian Garín in the second round and sixth seed Miomir Kecmanović in the quarterfinals.
+He made his top 100 debut at world No. 98 on 28 February 2022.

-In May, before the 2022 French Open, where he did not participate, he reached the top 80 on 16 May 2022.
+In May, he qualified directly for a Grand Slam main draw for the first time, entering the 2022 French Open.
+Hours before his debut, however, he withdrew due to a fracture in his left arm.

-He made his debut at the 2022 Wimbledon Championships and recorded his first win at this Major defeating Laslo Đere in a tight five set match with a super tiebreak in the fifth.
-He reached a career high ranking of world No. 68 on 18 July 2022 and a week later another career high of No. 64 and became the Chilean player No. 1.
+He made his Wimbledon debut and recorded his first win there, defeating Laslo Đere in a tight five-set match decided by a super tiebreak.
+He reached a career-high ranking of world No. 68 on 18 July 2022, and a week later climbed to another career high of No. 64, becoming the Chilean player ranked No. 1.

-He also recorded his first victory at the US Open defeating Kamil Majchrzak.
+He also recorded his first win at the US Open, defeating Kamil Majchrzak.